ysrivastava-tgs/CSharpDataStructureProject/README.md

 2. Project Contains Two .cs files and One .txt<br/>
 2.1 Program.cs is a driver class which is used to call all methods of RainbowScool.cs class.<br/>
 2.2 RainbowScool.cs is class which contains methods like SortedDetails,getPath,Search.<br/>
-2.2 RainbowSchoolStudentdata.txt is text file which contains student data in fromat Name,Class.
+2.2 RainbowSchoolStudentdata.txt is text file which contains student data in format Name,Class.